Jenna424/moves-mixer-frontend/README.md

 ### **_Description_**

-##### The app "Moves Mixer," created for Project 4 of GA's SEIR, enables users to design workout routines.
-Users can create, edit, access, and delete exercise movements.
+##### The app "Moves Mixer," created for Project 4 of GA's SEIR, enables users to design custom workout routines.
+Users can access and create workouts, add and delete exercise movements, as well as edit exercise movements to mark them as completed.
+Users can also add equipment to a workout.

-##### Navigate to [the deployed site]() to view workout routines.
+##### Navigate to [the deployed site](https://serene-falls-17751.herokuapp.com/) to view workout routines and begin mixing in moves!

 ---

 ### **_Technologies Used_**

 - Technologies: MongoDB, Mongoose, Express, React, Node, HTML, CSS, JavaScript
-- Styling and Images: Google Fonts, Unsplash, Imgur
+- Styling and Images: Google Fonts, The Noun Project, Imgur
 - Project Planning: [Trello](https://trello.com/b/DSCna9VU/move-mixer), [draw.io](https://app.diagrams.net/#G1tS6ZlzS1Kbbn2_5WeEXI2egsKb5gcEQZ)
 - Development Tools: Visual Studio Code